MalloZup/missile/README.md

 # missile
 rocketchat-rest-client clojure library

-# Description:

-Missile is the `clojure` library for rocketchat rest API.

 # Usage:

+- Add this library to your project: (instruction coming soon)

-Devel usage
+- Devel usage:

 create a `.missile.edn`